Property and joint assets

 Any assets acquired jointly during the marriage or civil partnership are assumed to be owned in equal shares.
 This means that if there is no proof as to who bought the asset and with whose money, the courts are likely to infer that the asset is owned equally.
 It will be up to the individual parties to either split the assets equally or negotiate who will get what.
 You may find that a family mediation service is required to help the parties if there is disagreement over a particularly valuable asset (eg a car, a pet or expensive furniture).
 For more information, read Mediation.

 Changing your will

-When you marry, any Will that you had prior to getting married will be automatically revoked.
-However, if you created a will before getting a divorce then this creates a number of problems.
-Divorce has the effect of completely removing the former spouse or civil partner from the will.
-Therefore, if they were given a large part of the estate to inherit in the event that they died, then there would be no one to inherit the assets.
-These assets would then pass back into the deceased's estate.
-This may make your will unworkable, and therefore it's always advised to either review your existing will after a divorce or create a new one.
+Divorce and dissolution have the effect of completely removing the former spouse or civil partner from the will.
+Therefore, if your spouse or civil partner was given a large part of the estate to inherit and, in the event that they died, there would be no one to inherit the assets.
+These assets would then pass back into their estate.
+This may make your will unworkable.
+As a result, after a divorce or dissolution, you should either review your existing will or create a new one.

-There is a will 'in contemplation' of your divorce or dissolution.
-This means that your will remains valid from the moment you start divorce or dissolution proceedings and continue to be valid after the divorce and will contain provisions dealing with what happens to your assets on divorce or dissolution.
+You can also consider making a will 'in contemplation' of your divorce or dissolution.
+This means that your will remains valid from the moment you start the divorce or dissolution proceedings.
+It will also continue to be valid after the divorce or dissolution and will contain provisions dealing with what happens to your assets on divorce or dissolution.
 If you want to write a will 'in contemplation' of your divorce or dissolution, Ask a lawyer.